Rōnin: History

 Initially, the shogunate viewed them as dangerous and banished them from the cities or restricted the quarters where they could live.
 They also prohibited serving new masters.
 As rōnin found fewer options, they joined in the Keian Uprising of 1651.
 This forced the shogunate to rethink its policy.
 It relaxed restrictions on daimyō inheritance, resulting in fewer confiscations of fiefs, and it permitted rōnin to join new masters.

 Not having the status or power of employed samurai, rōnin were often disreputable and festive, the group targeted humiliation or satire.
 It was undesirable to be a rōnin, as it meant being without a stipend or land.
 As an indication of the shame felt by samurai who became rōnin, Lord Redesdale recorded that a rōnin killed himself at the graves of the forty-seven rōnin.
 He left a note saying that he had tried to enter the service of the daimyō of Chōshū Domain but was refused.
 He killed himself, wanting to serve no other master and hating being a rōnin.
 On the other hand, the famous 18th-century writer Kyokutei Bakin renounced his allegiance to Matsudaira Nobunari, in whose service Bakin's samurai father had spent his life.
 Bakin voluntarily became a rōnin, and eventually spent his time writing books (many of them about samurai) and engaging in festivities.

-In the 19th century, Emperor Meiji abolished the Samurai class and any status the ronin had died with them.
+In the 19th century, Emperor Meiji abolished the samurai class and any status rōnin had died with them.